RGerboth/bamazon/README.md

 Written for Node.js, bamazon utilizes npm packages for prompts (npm inquirer) and MySQL queries and functions (npm MYSQL).

-## Basic Application Flow - Bamazon Customer
+## Application Flow - Bamazon Customer

 On launch, Bamazon Customer first connects to the database and then presents a simple prompt to the customer: